openqasm/openqasm/source/language/types.rst

 length
 ~~~~~~

-We introduce a type and several keywords to express lengths of time.
+We introduce a ``length`` type and several keywords to express lengths of time.
-Lengths are positive numbers with a unit of time. are used for SI time
+Lengths are positive numbers with a unit of time. ``ns, μs, ms, s`` are used for SI time
-units. is a backend-dependent unit equivalent to one waveform sample on
+units. ``dt`` is a backend-dependent unit equivalent to one waveform sample on
-the backend. is an intrinsic function used to reference the duration of
+the backend. ``lengthof()`` is an intrinsic function used to reference the duration of
 another part of the program or the duration of a calibrated gate.

 .. code-block:: c